Why I'm building Skin in the Game

 Why men only.

-I want to be honest about this because it’s a fair question.
+I want to be open about this because it’s a fair question.

-I’m not building something that says women don’t belong in these conversations.
-They absolutely do and some of the most important voices in men’s wellbeing are women.
-My wife Amanda is the best entrepreneur I know.
+I’m not building something that says women don’t belong in these conversations, as they absolutely do.
+Some of the most important voices in men’s wellbeing are women.
+My own wife, Amanda, is the best entrepreneur I know.
 She has pushed me, supported me, and called me out more than anyone.
-The women in our lives matter enormously to this conversation.
+The women in our lives matter and enormously impact this conversation.

-But I’ve noticed something.
-Men show up differently in a room without women present.
-Not better.
-Just differently.
-There’s a specific kind of shame men carry around vulnerability, ambition, and identity that surfaces more easily when the performance pressure drops.
-When you’re not managing how you appear.
-When you’re just with other men who are facing the same things.
+But I’ve noticed something, men show up differently in a room without women present.
+Not better, just differently - there’s a specific kind of shame men carry around vulnerability, ambition, and identity that surfaces more easily when the pressure to perform drops.
+There’s much work to be done, many conversations to be had, without the ego and between men who are facing and feeling the same things.

-Because the need is real.
 In the UK, 8 million men experience loneliness every week.
 Almost half don’t feel they can confide in friends.
 Three in four suicides are men.
-And for men running businesses, over 72% of entrepreneurs report mental health challenges — most of which they never talk about publicly.
+And for men running businesses, over 72% of entrepreneurs report mental health challenges, most of which they never talk about publicly.

 Real rooms.
 Real talk.
 Real support.